facebookarchive/fb-flo/README.md

 * `resourceChangeCallback` a callback function to respond with the resource to send to the client, it should send an object with:
   * `resourceURL` the resource URL that will be used to identify the resource to update in the browser.
   * `contents` the updated code.
+  * `reload` Forces a full page reload.
+Use this if you're sure the changed code cannot be hotswapped.
   * `match` identifies the matching function to be performed on the resource URL in the browser.
 Could be one of the following:
     * `"equal"` test the updated resource `resourceURL` against existing browser resources using an equality check.
     * `"indexOf"` use `String.prototype.indexOf` check